viveklam/Biologic-COM-Interface/README.md

 comObject = comtypes.client.CreateObject(typeLib.BTLabExe)
 ```

-Once the COM Object is made you can call any of the functions that were defined in the *.idl file.
+Once the COM object is made you can call any of the functions that were defined in the *.idl file.
 For further Documentation on these functions contact a Biologic service representative for their OLE/COM documentation
 ```Python
 settingFile = "Setting_file_path.mps"
 device = 0